 def reduce_freqs(freqlist):

 """

 Add up a list of freq counts to get the total counts.

-"""

-allfreqs = np.zeros_like(freqlist[0])

-for f in freqlist:

-allfreqs += f

-return allfreqs

 '''

 We will also use the plot_two_digit_freqs() function to plot the results.
 The code to run this calculation in parallel is contained in examples/parallel/parallelpi.py.
 This code can be run in parallel using IPython by following these steps: